jereinhardt/feste/README.md

 It is recommended you DO NOT include any important emails, such as password reset emails, into a subscribable category.
 It is also recommended you do not include the subscription link in any email that is sent to multiple recipients.
 Though Feste comes with some security measures, it is assumed that each email is intended for only one recipient, and the `subscription_url` helper leads to a subsciption page meant only for that recipient.
 Exposing this page to other users may allow them to change subscription preferences for someone else's account.

-## Upgrading from =< 0.3.0
+## Upgrading from 0.3 to 0.4

 Feste 0.4.0 uses a new paradigm for sorting emails.
 Before, categories were saved as a configuration, and assigned in each mailer.
 With the update in 0.4, categories are instead saved in the database, and managed in your application.
-If you are updating Feste from version 0.3.0 or older, you'll need to take a few extra steps to comply with this new paradigm.
+If you are updating Feste from version 0.3 to 0.4, you'll need to take a few extra steps to comply with this new paradigm.

 ### Setup

 First run the following commands

 ```
-rake feste:upgrade
+rails g feste:upgrade
 rake db:migrate
 ```

-Running `rake feste:upgrade` will generate a migration that creates a `feste_categories` table.
+Running `rails g feste:upgrade` will generate a migration that creates a `feste_categories` table.
 This migration will check all of your existing subscriptions and create create categories for them, and sort the propper emails into each category.

 Once you have done this, you can delete the `categories` configuration from your `initializers/feste.rb` file.